Today, I spoke with a MacBook Pro user regarding lost files on an external hard drive due to a hard drive failure.

 If data is not being recovered properly from the RAID, we suggest the following steps to troubleshoot the issue:

 - If you are running on a Mac, you will want to adjust the Allocation Block layout and re-attempt the recovery until all options are exhausted or the files are recovered.
-When you open the Allocation Block layout tab you may see multiple options to select from.
+When you open the Allocation Block layout in the View tab you may see multiple options to select from.
 What this is doing is telling the software to start reading the data from a specific location of the drive.
-Depending on your setup, you may see only a single option or multiple options to select from the allocation tab.
+Depending on your setup, you may see only a single option or multiple options to select from the Allocation Tab.

-- Redefine the RAID set by using Add RAID Set, and drag to rearrange the order of the hard drives/volumes.
+- Redefine the RAID set by using Add Virtual RAID, and drag to rearrange the order of the hard drives/volumes.
 Data Rescue does not currently support editing an existing RAID set.
 To change the configuration, you must define a new RAID set using the different parameters.

 No Matter The Failure, Prosoft Has You Covered!